satuhyva/swaplings_fullstack/README.md

 # SWAPLINGS FULLSTACK APP
 All the code for the fullstack SWAPLINGS app has been placed to the single swaplings repository.

-Client is in folder "client" and server is in folder "server".
+Client is in root folder and server is in folder "server".

 A push to master branch initiates automatic deployment via a GitHub Action with the following jobs:
 - build Docker images of client and server and places those in GitHub container image registry
 - use those images (together with a postgres image) to perform testing for client alone, server with postgres, and end-to-end (cypress)
 - if all tests are passed, deploy the client to Vercel and the server to Heroku

+NB: Migrations have to be performed manually for production database in Heroku!

+To run the migrations, go to the "server" folder and run the below command (with proper values)

+    NODE_ENV=manual_migrations POSTGRES_HOST=<value> POSTGRES_USER=<value> POSTGRES_PASSWORD=<value> POSTGRES_DB=<value> npx knex migrate:latest